lennhy/KenLaw/README.md

 #Kener

-##A CRUD Web App that allows users to make a query from the US Constitution's Articles of Amendments.
+##A CRUD Web App where uses can look up and save amendments from the US Constitution's Articles of Amendments and ask questions about your rights.

 ###Instructions: